shreyansegnyte/PDF-Query-Scanning/README.txt

     commitment to fire prevention and safety measures. "
     * highest temperature to allow for a unique and creative output

+8. Then, this large paragraph is condensed down by a final gpt-3.5 instance prompted to stay specific but still also remain accurate;
+this simulates an actual/real user output.

 Other comments: in the previous version of this file (6/10), there used to be a logging feature where gpt-3.5 would paste all relevant parts of the PDf that it analyzed into a text file.
 However, it would get so big (500,000+ lines) that it slowed the program down substantially so I decided to remove it.
 Now, if you would like to view what's actually being processed, feel free to add a simple "print()" block in the